 Disclaimer: This post is satire.
 It is not a factual account of the operations of Greenpeace France or Greenpeace, generally or even, necessarily, France or French people.
 As satire it involves a significant degree of exaggeration and is intended to be humorous.
-This disclaimer is included due to past experience with some individuals, including some in media, who appear not to have a sense of humour and are unable to distinguish between satire and fact.

 There were seven of us in the room.
 Most of the French Greenpeace campaign team and myself as Campaign Coordinator.
 I had arrived in the French office the previous week.